chipsalliance/Cores-SweRV_fpga/README.md

-# FPGA Reference Design for the SweRV RISC-V Core<sup>TM</sup> from Western Digital
+# FPGA Reference Design for the SweRV RISC-V Core<sup>TM</sup> 1.4 from Western Digital

-This repository contains design files for implementing a Swerv<sup>TM</sup>-based processor complex in a commercially available FPGA board, the Nexus4 DDR from Digilent Inc.   The repository also contains example software and support files for loading the software into the design, and debugging the software.
+This repository contains design files for implementing a SweRV<sup>TM</sup> 1.4 based processor complex in a commercially available FPGA board, the Nexys4 DDR from Digilent Inc.   The repository also contains example software and support files for loading the software into the design, and debugging the software.The previous version can be found in [1.0](https://github.com/chipsalliance/Cores-SweRV/tree/1.0)

 ## License